Contact

 Ready to give Speed Reading a try?
 Here’s how to start:

-Practice Mindfully:Begin with texts you’re familiar with—newspaper articles, blogs (like this one!), or even your emails.
+Practice Mindfully:Start with texts you're familiar with—newspaper articles, blogs (like this one!), or even your emails.
 Gradually work your way up to more challenging material.

 Use a Timer: Track your reading speed to see your progress.
 It’s motivating to watch your WPM (words per minute) increase!